Elton John and Tim Rice's Aida

 Act One

 Radames removes the manacles from Aida and boastfully gives her instructions in her new role as his slave.
-Aida, once again demonstrating herself as a free-thinker, rejects Radames' perspective of war, reminding him that the Egyptians invaded her Nubian homeland robbing her people of their culture.
-Aida reveals a longing for her life of freedom as she contemplates her past, and the past of her people ("The Past is Another Land").
+Aida, once again demonstrating herself as a free-thinker, rejects Radames' perspective of war, reminding him that the Egyptians invaded her Nubian homeland, robbing her people of their culture.
+Aida reveals a longing for her life of freedom as she contemplates her past and that of her people ("The Past is Another Land").
 Soon, much to her dismay, Aida finds herself in Egypt as the ship docks and the slaves are unloaded.

-We meet self-consumed Princess Amneris as she finishes her daily swim and beauty treatment, while complaining that her future husband has yet to visit her.
+We meet self-consumed Princess Amneris as she finishes her daily swim and beauty treatment while complaining that her future husband has yet to visit her.
 To soften her mood, Mereb presents Aida to Amneris as a gift from Radames.
-At first, Amneris dismisses Aida as just another handmaiden, but Aida's quick thinking and regal manner, allows Amneris to reconsider.
-Aida cinches the deal when she offers to make new clothing for the Amneris, feeding her ego and placing her in close contact with the Princess.
+At first, Amneris dismisses Aida as just another handmaiden, but Aida's quick thinking and regal manner allows Amneris to reconsider.
+Aida clinches the deal when she offers to make new clothing for Amneris, feeding her ego and placing her in close contact with the Princess.
 As Mereb leads Aida to the sewing room, Amneris confesses that clothing in her life is ("My Strongest Suit").

 The Pharaoh's private banquet room is ablaze with activity.
-Radames, beginning to show his feelings for Aida, questions Mereb about the Nubian princess, just as Princess Amneris enters to greet him.
-To her horror, Aida, while serving the banquet, discovers that all of the Nubian slaves have heard of her arrival into Egypt.
-The Pharaoh, enters the banquet to announce that Ramades will never leave the soil of Egypt again, because in seven days, he will be wed to Princess Amneris.
-At the end of his announcement, the Pharaoh begins to cough up blood (Zoser's poison is beginning to take effect), which causes the banquet to quickly disband.
+Radames, beginning to show his feelings for Aida, questions Mereb about the Nubian princess just as Princess Amneris enters to greet him.
+While serving the banquet, Aida discovers to her horror that all of the Nubian slaves have heard of her arrival into Egypt.
+The Pharaoh enters the banquet to announce that Ramades will never leave the soil of Egypt again because, in seven days, he will be wed to Princess Amneris.
+At the end of his announcement, the Pharaoh begins to cough up blood (Zoser's poison is beginning to take effect), which causes the banquet to disband quickly.
 Zoser, giddy with the progress of his plan, questions Radames about his apparent unhappiness with the announcement of the Pharaoh.
-Radames explains that what he loves most is journeying to new places ("Fortune Favors the Brave - Reprise") and that his marriage to Amneris will end his journeying forever.
-After his father leaves, Radames, in a tender moment of unspoken love, calls Aida from the shadows and they discuss the joy they both find in making new discoveries ("Enchantment Passing Through").
+Radames explains that what he loves most is journeying to new places ("Fortune Favors the Brave – Reprise") and that his marriage to Amneris will end his journeying forever.
+After his father leaves, Radames, in a tender moment of unspoken love, calls Aida from the shadows and they discuss the joy that they both find in making new discoveries ("Enchantment Passing Through").

-As Aida tends to Amneris in her dressing room, the two women discuss the demands of being a princess ("My Strongest Suit - Reprise").
-Amneris is surprised to find how much her new slave understands of her plight as princess.
-They are interrupted by Radames who suggests that Amneris meet him in her bedchambers.
-After Amneris leaves to prepare for a night with her fiance, Radames reveals that he wanted Amneris out of the way so that he could question Aida about her past, in private.
+As Aida tends to Amneris in her dressing room, the two women discuss the demands of being a princess ("My Strongest Suit – Reprise").
+Amneris is surprised to find how much of her plight as princess her new slave understands.
+They are interrupted by Radames, who suggests that Amneris meet him in her bedchambers.
+After Amneris leaves to prepare for a night with her fiancé, Radames reveals that he wanted Amneris out of the way so that he could question Aida privately about her past.
 Just before Radames can confess his love to Aida, a furious Amneris (who has been waiting on her bed) enters and orders him to have a map made of her body so that he will "be more inclined to explore."

 Mereb tries to convince Aida to claim her role as Princess and go to the Nubian slaves to give them hope.
-In ("The Dance of the Robe") Aida accepts her place, even through her own self-doubt, as the leader of her people.
+Even through her own self-doubt, Aida accepts her place as the leader of her people ("The Dance of the Robe").

-Radames discovers Aida at the Nile's Edge washing linen.
+Radames discovers Aida at the Nile's Edge, washing linen.
 He offers to make her life easier by elevating her position at the palace.
-Staying true to her people, Aida refuses his offer, stating that she"can not continue to live in the comfort of the palace while my countrymen are dying."
-Aida's words have truly moved Radames; in fact, her love of her people has changed his values forever.
+Staying true to her people, Aida refuses his offer, stating that she "can not continue to live in the comfort of the palace while my countrymen are dying."
+Aida's words have truly moved Radames; in fact, her love for her people has changed his values forever.
 Radames confesses his love for Aida to Mereb, while a confused Amneris sees this change in Radames as his deepening affection for her ("Not Me").

 Act Two

-In ("A Step Too Far"), sung in soliloquy, Amneris wonders why Radames will not show her the attention she deserves; Radames confesses that his love for Aida could end his life as he now knows it; and Aida contemplates her love for Radames verses her love for her people.
+Amneris wonders why Radames will not show her the attention that she deserves ("A Step Too Far"); Radames confesses that his love for Aida could end his life as he now knows it; and Aida contemplates her love for Radames, versus her love for her people.

 Mereb bribes a prison guard so that Aida can spend some time with her recently captured father, King Amonasro.
 As the three create a plan to allow King Amonasro to escape from jail, they realize that the docks are heavily guarded by Radames' soldiers.
 Aida tells Mereb and King Amonasro that the soldiers will let them pass without a fight if she shows them the amulet that Radames gave her.
 When she reveals the amulet to Mereb and King Amonasro, she also reveals her true feelings for Radames.
 The outraged King commands Aida to "cut this man from your heart."
 She explains that changing her feelings for Radames is as ("Easy as Life").

-Zoser, knowing how unhappy Amneris is with the way she has been treated by Radames, shows Amneris a giant map of the Nile, explaining the many conquests of the Egyptian army, and material gains, that have caused Radames to neglect her.
-Radames enters and asks Amneris to leave him alone with his father, which she regretfully does seeing this moment as yet another rejection.
+Zoser, knowing how unhappy Amneris is with the way that she has been treated by Radames, shows Amneris a giant map of the Nile, explaining the many conquests of the Egyptian army and the material gains that have caused Radames to neglect her.
+Radames enters and asks Amneris to leave him alone with his father, which she regretfully does, seeing this moment as yet another rejection.
 Zoser challenges Radames by telling him that he knows of his feelings for Aida, but that he must wait until after his wedding to have his little diversions.
 Radames admits that he cares nothing for the throne because he is not like the power-hungry Zoser.
 The argument between Zoser and Radames comes to a climax during ("Like Father, Like Son").
-Radames rejects all ideas of the throne and of marrying Amneris causing Zoser and his ministers to plan Aida's death to rid him of any distraction.
+Radames rejects all ideas of the throne and of marrying Amneris, causing Zoser and his ministers to plan Aida's death to rid him of any distraction.

 Aida receives ("Radames' Letter"), in which he apologizes for his behavior and confesses his love.
-Mereb and the Nubians come to wish Aida well on her escape, planned for the following day, as guards storm the encampment searching for Aida.
-Before Aida can speak, Nehebka tells the guards that she is Aida and they drag her away in Aida's place.
-Aida is horrified, and realizes that she must go to Radames and tell him who she really is.
-Mereb fails to convince her to stay and lead her people to freedom ("How I Know You - Reprise").
+Mereb and the Nubians come to wish Aida well on her escape, planned for the following day, as guards storm the encampment in search of Aida.
+Before Aida can speak, Nehebka tells the guards that she is Aida, and they drag her away in Aida's place.
+Aida is horrified and realizes that she must go to Radames and tell him who she really is.
+Mereb fails to convince her to stay and lead her people to freedom ("How I Know You – Reprise").

 The Royal Wedding is interrupted by the announcement that the Nubian King has escaped.
-Radames commands that "No one must reach the dock before I arrive there."
-And chaos ensues.
+Radames commands, "No one must reach the dock before I arrive there."
+Chaos ensues.

 A small boat floats at the water's edge, tied to the dock by a heavy rope.
-Mereb, helps King Amonasro into the boat knowing that the Egyptians have sounded the alarm.
-Radames enters and accuses Aida of pretending to love him to arrange this escape with her father the King.
-Aida explains that she truly loves Radames, just as Zoser enters to stop the escape.
-A fight erupts in which Mereb is killed by Zoser and Radames, in a move to save Nubia, cuts the rope, allowing King Amonasro to be swept to away to his kingdom with the fast current of the Nile.
+Mereb helps King Amonasro into the boat, knowing that the Egyptians have sounded the alarm.
+Radames enters and accuses Aida of pretending to love him to arrange this escape with her father, the King.
+Aida explains that she truly loves Radames just as Zoser enters to stop the escape.
+A fight erupts, in which Mereb is killed by Zoser, and Radames, in a move to save Nubia, cuts the rope, allowing King Amonasro to be swept away to his kingdom with the fast current of the Nile.
 Aida is left with Mereb's dead body in her arms as Radames comforts her.

 Casting